 Yes, our water meets all of EPA's health standards.
 We have conducted numerous tests for over 80 contaminants that may be in drinking water.
-As you'll see in the chart on the back, we only detected 11 of these contaminants.
+As you'll see from the chart, we only detected 11 of these contaminants.
 We found all of these contaminants at safe levels.